MonoGame/MonoGame/Documentation/articles/getting_started/3.8/1_creating_a_new_project_vsm.md

 ![New Template](~/images/getting_started/1_template_dialog_md.png)

-On the following dialog, type in the name that you wish to give your project.
-Do note that you should not use space character for it.
-For this tutorial, it will be named **ExampleGame**.
-After you've entered the name, click on the **Browse** button next to location text field, and select where you wish to save your project.
-Finally click **Create** to create a new project.
+On the following dialog, type in the name that you wish to give your project, for this tutorial let's just use **ExampleGame** (*note* you should not use spaces when naming the project).
+After you've entered the name, click on the **Browse** button next to the location text field, and select where you wish to save your project.
+Finally, click **Create** to create a new project.

 ![New Project](~/images/getting_started/1_project_dialog_md.png)

-If everything went correctly, you should see an **ExampleGame** project open up like in the picture bellow.
+If everything went correctly, you should see an **ExampleGame** project open up like in the picture below.
 To run your game simply press the big **Play Button** in the upper left corner or press **F5**.

 ## Running your project